0sps/sullivan.mx/_posts/2026-04-01-Gavin-Grier-stalker.md

 ### How we met (January – April 2024)

 I met Gavin in January 2024 from a dating app.
 I was wrapping up my last year of college, and Gavin had just moved from Seattle to attend flight school in Sidney, OH.
 We talked for a few weeks and eventually went on a real date on March 5th.
+It was fine but I told him I was busy with my last semester and probably wouldn't be able to see him much.

 Around April 4th I reached out and invited him to my fraternity formal that weekend.
 I texted him with one day of advance notice, but was surprised that he said he was free.
 I texted him back and said plans were changing so to not count on it 100% just yet.
 The next day I ended up canceling because it was too hard to coordinate that quickly.
 I stopped texting him after that.

 This is also the time when the stalking started.

+---

 The first messages came in right as I went quiet with Gavin.
 These messages consisted of homophobic slurs and aggressive texts.